samueloladosu37/Power-Divider-ADS/README.md

 # Power-Divider-ADS
 W-band Power Diver
-Power dividers and directional couplers are passive microwave components used for powerdivision or power combining, as illustrated in Figure 7.1.
-In power division, an input signal isdivided into two (or more) output signals of lesser power, while a power combiner acceptstwo or more input signals and combines them at an output port.
-The coupler or divider mayhave three ports, four ports, or more, and may be (ideally) lossless.
-Three-port networks takethe form of T-junctions and other power dividers, while four-port networks take the form ofdirectional couplers and hybrids.
-Power dividers usually provide in-phase output signals withan equal power division ratio (3 dB), but unequal power division ratios are also possible.
-Directional couplers can be designed for arbitrary power division, while hybrid junctions usuallyhave equal power division.
-Hybrid junctions have either a 90 or a 180 phase shift between the output ports
+Power dividers and directional couplers are passive microwave components used to split or combine RF power.
+In power division, one input signal is divided into two or more outputs, while in power combining, multiple inputs are merged into one output.
+These devices can have three or more ports and are often designed to be lossless.

+Three-port devices (e.g., T-junctions) act as power dividers.

+Four-port devices (e.g., directional couplers, hybrids) can split or combine signals with controlled phase and amplitude.
+Power dividers typically provide equal, in-phase outputs (3 dB split), though unequal splits are possible.
+Directional couplers allow arbitrary power division, while hybrid junctions provide equal power division with a 90° or 180° phase difference between outputs.

+# Power-Divider Simulation using ADS
+Here, a power divider operating in W-band was developed